What is a women's counselor?

 What if I have an emergency?

 In case of emergency, please call 911 or proceed to your nearest ER.
 I am not able to be on call 24/7 in case of emergencies.
-Please feel free to call on the next business day.

 What should I expect at my first session?